HL7/dental-data-exchange/input/pagecontent/ScopeandContext.md

 [Previous Page - Dental Data Exchange Project Team](DentalDataExchangeProjectTeam.html)

-Scope and Context goes here.
-[Insert workflow image]
+Connectathon 24 TODO: Verbiage for Scope and Context.
+Also, any workflow/referral diagrams?

 [Next Page - Dependencies on other standards](Dependenciesonotherstandards.html)